graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration6.md

     ));
 ```

-Using the `IGraphQLBuilder` interface to configure GraphQL is the recommended approach.
+Using the `IGraphQLBuilder` interface to configure the GraphQL.NET execution engine is the recommended approach.